echabert/ESIPAPCpp/doc/install/macOS.md

    two main ways to perform installation which depends on the linux package manager.

 We propose here an example of installation procedure.
-If you are used to different method, feel free to change the procedure.
+If you are used to different methods, feel free to change the procedure.
-In anyway, make sure that your environment is ready to work by launching the tests at the end of the installation.
+But anyway, make sure that your environment is ready to work by launching the tests at the end of the installation.